Dracaena marginata ‘Kiwi’ is a very elegant dragon plant cultivar. Striped green and ivory colors bring lushness and light to any house.

 - For this, you’ll have to cut the top off your dracaena plant.

-- From a single stem, you can likely make several new plants.
+- From a single stem, you can make several new plants.

 They’ll all have exactly the same characteristics as the mother plant.
-Since cuttings is a form of cloning the plant, no cross-pollination is involved.
+Indeed, cuttings is a form of cloning the plant.

 Dracaena ‘Kiwi’ problems and pests